WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 The topmost value is a new continuation, representing the remaining execution of `$generator` after the `suspend` instruction therein.
 The other value is the `i32` value passed from the generator to the consumer, as required by the tag's definition.
-In our example, `$consumer` simply prints the generated value and saves the new continuation in `$c` for the next iteration.
+In our example, `$consumer` simply prints the generated value and saves the new continuation in `$c` to be resumed in the next iteration.

-Secondly, the parent-child relationships dictate where execution continues after the toplevel function running inside a continuation, such as `$generator`, returns.
+Secondly, the parent-child relationships determine where execution continues after the toplevel function running inside a continuation, such as `$generator`, returns.
 Control simply transfers to the next instruction after the `resume` instruction